Home > HVAC Maintenance > Commercial Rooftop AC Unit: A Complete Guide

 Similarly, your system’s air filters need regular attention.
 They trap airborne particles, but when they become clogged, they restrict airflow.
 This not only reduces cooling performance but can also cause the system to overheat.
 During a maintenance visit, a technician will replace dirty filters to ensure air can move freely, protecting your system and improving your indoor air quality.
 This simple step is a core part of our Service Maintenance Programs.

-Checking Refrigerant Levels and Electrical Components
+Inspecting Refrigerant and Electrical Systems

 Your AC’s refrigerant is the substance that actually absorbs heat from the air.
 If the refrigerant level is too low or too high, your system won’t be able to cool effectively.
 It can also cause serious damage to the compressor, which is one of the most expensive parts to replace.
 Regular check-ups help maintain efficiency, correct refrigerant levels, and prevent costly future AC repairs.
 A technician will measure the refrigerant charge and make precise adjustments to ensure it meets the manufacturer’s specifications for optimal performance.